 Unlike what you might expect, these settings are tucked away in the Touch ID & Passcode section of your Settings, most likely because of the security and privacy concerns I mentioned above.

-1) Go to Settings > Touch ID & Passcode.
+1) Go to Settings > Touch ID & Passcode or Face ID & Passcode.

 2) If you have an active passcode on your device, you will be asked to enter it to proceed.